-1) Constantly investing in upgrading our technical infrastructure and staying ahead of the curve whilst at the same time ensuring the monetization of our investments.

-2) Build on our investment in IT systems and software.

-3) Invest in digital innovation and in customer facing assets and systems to provide a seamless and integrated experience to our customers.

-4) Invest in building an engaged and talented workforce with new competencies and agility to meet the evolving customer challenges and opportunities.

-5) Improve in organisation effectiveness through a more flexible organisational structure, enhanced digitisation of key services in relevant functional areas.

-6) Create awareness, consolidate cluster products and build a unified multi skilled team to address customers with a common go to market approach and thereby improve on the cluster product and services offerings.

-7) Leverage on our investment in the state of the art data centre infrastructure to target opportunties in the B2B segment by offering managed services solution, cloud and security offerings.

-8)Stimulate data market by focusing on new products in both the fixed and wireless segment.

-9)Grow our linear Pay TV subscriber base through improvement in our premium, exclusive content offering and upgraded equipment.

-10) Focus on digital and technological innovation on products and customer facing developments to drive user adoption of our multilinear on demand entertainment product and our mobillity product.
+- Constantly investing in upgrading our technical infrastructure and staying ahead of the curve whilst at the same time ensuring the monetisation of our investments. - Build on our investment in IT systems and software. - Invest in digital innovation and in customer-facing assets and systems to provide a seamless and integrated experience to our customers. - Invest in building an engaged and talented workforce with new competencies and agility to meet the evolving customer challenges and opportunities. - Improve in organisation effectiveness through a more flexible organisational structure, enhanced digitisation of key processes and cluster-wide adoption of shared services in relevant functional areas. - Create awareness, consolidate cluster products and build a unified multiskilled team to address customers with a common go to market approach and thereby improve on the cluster product and services offerings. - Leverage on our investment in the state of the art data centre infrastructure to target opportunties in the B2B segment by offering managed services solution, cloud and security offerings. - Stimulate data market by focusing on new products in both the fixed and wireless segment. - Grow our linear Pay TV subscriber base through improvement in our premium, exclusive content offering and upgraded equipment. - Focus on digital and technological innovation on products and customerfacing developments to drive user adoption of our multilinear on-demand entertainment product and our mobillity product.

+OUTPUT AND OUTCOMES

 - Revenue growth: 7.3% (2017:6.2%)

-- EBITDA margin: 39.7% (2017:40.5%) Dividend: MUR916M (2017 MUR614M)
+- EBITDA margin: 39.7% (2017:40.5%)

+- Dividend: MUR916M (2017:MUR614M)

-- Interest paid: MUR51M (2017 MUR54M
+- Interest paid: MUR51M (2017:MUR54M)

-- o Pa

-- Employee engagement score: 60% (2017:46%)

-- Gender balance Male/Female: 63:37 (2017- 64:36) Training Hours per employe: 20.3 (2017: 28.1)
+- Employee engagement score: 60% (2017:46%\) - Gender balance male/female: 63:37 (2017:64:36) - Training hours per employee: 20.3 (2017:28.1)

-- Based on weighted average score
+\Based on weighted average score

-- Strong Presence/footprint on the Market and established Brands - Higher brand recognition - Our robust and reliable governance, systems and procedures to enable us to extract value in a sustainable manner.
+- Strong presence/footprint on the market and established brands - Higher brand recognition - Our robust and reliable governance, systems and procedures to enable us to extract value in a sustainable manner - Showroom Payment Processing Time (mins): 2 to 3 (2017:15 to 20) - Activation of SIM Card Process Time: (mins): 7 to 8 (2017:35)

-• 52 Common ICT projects for the cluster Emtel

-- Facebook fans: 217,265 (2017:211,960) - Customer Satisfaction Score: 78.9% (2017:78.8%) Net Promoter Score (NPS): NA (2017:36.4%) - Mobile Customer Market Share: 40.8% (2017:39.7%) - MCV - Facebook fans: 217,704 (2017: 196,744) - Customer Satisfaction Score: 69.0% (2017:71.0%) Pay TV Market Share : 29.0% (2017:31.0%) - Screenage - Customer Satisfaction Score: 77.0% (2017:NA) CINE - Customer Satisfaction Score: 86.0% (2017:NA)
+- 52 common ICT projects for the cluster Emtel - Facebook fans: 217,265 (2017:211,960) - Customer Satisfaction Score: 78.9% (2017:78.8%) - Net Promoter Score (NPS): NA (2017:36.4%) - Mobile Customer Market Share: 40.8% (2017:39.7%)

+- Facebook fans: 217,704 (2017: 196,744)

+- Customer Satisfaction Score: 69.0% (2017:71.0%)

+- Pay TV Market Share: 29.0% (2017:31.0%)